iterative/dvc.org/public/static/docs/api-reference/get_url.md

 ## Parameters

-- **`path`** - used to specify the location of the target artifact within the source project in `repo`, relative to the project's root.
+- **`path`** - specifies the location of the target artifact within the source project in `repo`, relative to the project's root.

 - `repo` - specifies the location of the source DVC project.
 Both HTTP and SSH protocols are supported for online Git repository URLs (e.g.
   `[user@]server:project.git`). `repo` can also be a local file system path to an "offline" project.
-If not supplied, this defaults to the current working directory.
+If not supplied, defaults to the current working directory.

-  > A `dvc.api.UrlNotDvcRepoError` is thrown if `repo` is not a valid DVC
+  A `dvc.api.UrlNotDvcRepoError` is thrown if `repo` is not a valid DVC project.
-  > project.

-- `rev` - (optional)
+- `rev` -
   [Git-revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
   (such as a branch name, a tag, or a commit hash). `rev` only has an effect when a URL is supplied as parameter to `repo`.
 If not supplied, it uses the default Git revision, `HEAD`.

-- `remote` - (optional) name of the [DVC remote](/doc/command-reference/remote)
-  to fetch the target artifact from.
+- `remote` - name of the [DVC remote](/doc/command-reference/remote) to fetch the target artifact from.
 If not supplied, the default depends on the value of `repo`.
 The local cache is used when `repo` is the current working directory (default value of `repo`). when `repo` is an external repository URL, the default project remote is used.

-  > A `dvc.exceptions.NoRemoteError` is thrown if no `remote` is specified and
-  > the project has no default remote.
+  A `dvc.exceptions.NoRemoteError` is thrown if no `remote` is specified and the project has no default remote.

 ## Examples